Ashley represents an independent and locally owned professional plumbing team.

-Always Run Hot Water During Garbage Disposal Use
+3. Always Run Hot Water During Garbage Disposal Use

 While it makes sense in theory that running hot water would assist in dissolving or breaking down food moving down the garbage disposal, there is a much different reason this is not advised.
 A garbage disposal is a mechanical system made up of parts that can be susceptible to overheating.
-It is for that reason that cold water as much as possible is recommended while using the garbage disposal.
+It is for that reason that cold water as much as possible is recommended while using it.

-Lemons Can Be Used to Clean or Freshen the Garbage Disposal
+4. Lemons Can Be Used to Clean or Freshen the Garbage Disposal

-These can actually do more harm than good even when broken up into smaller parts as the citric acid can damage the metal in the garbage disposal over time.
+These can actually do more harm than good even when broken up into smaller parts, as the citric acid can damage the metal in the garbage disposal over time.
 This can also mask what may be a larger issue, as foul or rancid smells from the disposal can be a sign that maintenance is required.

-Ice Can Sharpen the Garbage Disposal Blades
+5. Ice Can Sharpen the Garbage Disposal Blades

 However, there are no sharp blades in the disposal system.
 The impellers that grind the food are more similar to a cheese grater, so using ice cubes will not help.
 In fact, they may even be harmful to the system.

-Garbage Disposals Are Bad for the Environment
+6. Garbage Disposals Are Bad for the Environment

 While garbage disposals do use both water and electricity, they are actually more environmentally friendly than throwing leftover scraps in the trash.
 This is because it prevents them from ending up in landfills, where they are currently the single largest contributor.
 There, it produces methane as it decomposes.
 This gas is twenty times more damaging to the air than carbon dioxide.